easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 BYOK Cost Optimization             Impossible (business model)     Already have Lean Team Speed                    Impossible (structural)         You ARE this advantage

-Result: Q-IDE is 12+ months ahead on every major feature.
+Result: Top Dog is 12+ months ahead on every major feature.
         GitHub's response would take: 12 × 9 features = 108+ months = 9 YEARS
         You ship 108+ months of features in 12 months.

 Math: GitHub catches up in 2027.
-Q-IDE is in 2035 by then.
+Top Dog is in 2035 by then.
 Unstoppable.
 ```

 ---